thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

    migration and report how much additional space is needed.
 2. Create and verify the required RFC 0008 archive for POP3 accounts.
 The user may decline it after an explicit warning and continue at their own risk.
 IMAP export is optional.
 Then create an unpublished global database.
+3. Generate and durably record one UUIDv7 replacement for each existing real `AccountId`.
+Copy all keys from each old account settings namespace to its new namespace, retaining the old keys.
+Record the account's previous `enabled` value and force the copied account to remain disabled.
+Do not publish the new account list yet.
-3. Read legacy databases and attachment directories without modifying them.
-Import every durable record.
+4. Read legacy databases and attachment directories without modifying them.
+Import every durable record using the account mapping.
-4. Copy each attachment to its target and validate it.
+5. Copy each attachment to its target and validate it.
 If validation fails, record the failure in the migration result and fail the migration.
-5. Rebuild derived data, validate the imported database, and reopen it.
+6. Rebuild derived data, validate the imported database and account settings, and reopen the database.
-6. Establish the durable cutover state and switch repository bindings to the global implementation.
+7. Enter the durable cutover phase, replace old IDs in the ordered `accountUuids` value, restore each account's previous `enabled` value, establish the global store as authoritative, and switch repository bindings to the global implementation.
-7. Start post-cutover cleanup of all legacy database and attachment artifacts.
+8. Start post-cutover cleanup of old account settings and all legacy database and attachment artifacts.

 The import writes folder, message, and attachment identifier mappings before importing dependents.
 After all message records for an account are available, it builds cross-folder `ThreadId` memberships from their threading headers and records the